Beetlezebub/UltimateJavaRepository/Unit02/Topic2_1/README.md

     All 3 houses were created with the same blueprint (Class), but each has it's own color and location.
     Objects are instances of classes

 The Class allows you to change the color of houses.
 So if Rob's house changes to yellow, are the other houses affected?

 No because each house is separate and keeps it's individual color

+If Jack moved into Jill's house, it's Jack's house and Jill's house (2 variables referring to the same object) If we make Jill's house orange, then Jack's house is also orange because they're the same object